midlantica/LovelyBunchOfCoconuts/content/memes/the-science/which-pipeline-is-going-to-ruin-our.md

 ---
-title: "Which pipeline is going to ruin our"
+title: 'Which pipeline is going to ruin our'
 ---

 ![Which pipeline is going to ruin our](/memes/the-science/which-pipeline-is-going-to-ruin-our.jpg)

-Which pipeline is going to ruin our
+So which pipeline is going to ruin our drinking water and land?